guillermo1996/CovCoExpNets/docs/Hub_genes_detection/Hub_genes_detection.md

-The minimum requirements to execute the pipeline are the dataset and the covariate vector, the *t* hyperparameter (by default 10) and the *mrfa* hyperparameter (by defualt 0.9).
+The minimum requirements to execute the pipeline are the dataset and the covariate vector, the *t* hyperparameter (by default 10) and the *mrfa* hyperparameter (by default 0.9).
 The output is a list of the hub genes:

 ``` r
 # First 25 relevant genes for Cortex tissue: